-What Is A Mental Illness?
+What Is a Mental Illness?

 Definition of mental illness plus the five major categories of mental illness and misconceptions about mental illness.

 A mental illness is a disease that causes mild to severe disturbances in thinking, perception and behavior.
 If these disturbances significantly impair a person's ability to cope with life's ordinary demands and routines, then he or she should immediately seek proper treatment with a mental health professional.
-With the proper care and treatment, a person can recover and resume normal activities.
+With proper care and treatment, a person can recover and resume normal activities.

 Many mental illnesses are believed to have biological causes, just like cancer, diabetes and heart disease, but some mental disorders are caused by a person's environment and experiences.